JoshuaDelosSantos/my-clean-project/documentations/project_plan.md

 Kanban was chosen because it aligns with our project’s flexible schedule, continuous development approach, and need for clear workflow tracking.

 ### Flexibility in managing tasks
-- Since our team have limited time and memebers have responsibilities ourside of university, a rigid method like **Scrum** wouldn't be ideal.
+- Since our team have limited time and members have responsibilities outside of university, a rigid method like **Scrum** wouldn't be ideal.
 - Kanban allows tasks to be added, reprioritised, and adjusted continuosly without fixed sprints.

 ### Visualising workflow & progress